(Photograph = Sansevieria canaliculata growing on coral, Ton Rulkens)

 Introduction

-Sansevieria is a genus of tough, nearly indestructible plants.
-The archetypical species is S. trifasciata (mother-in-law’s tongue or snake plant).
-The various species grow from dry barrens to tropical forests in Africa.
+Sansevieria is a genus of tough, nearly indestructible succulents.
+The best-known species is S. trifasciata (mother-in-law’s tongue or snake plant).
+Across Africa, different species grow in settings from dry barrens to seasonal woodlands and tropical forests.

 The Details